 Charles Chemin has had a long carrier as a performer with Robert Wilson, Philippe Chemin, Bruno Meyssat and other singular creators in places like Comédie-Française, Lincoln Center in New York, Festival d’Avignon, Festival d’Automne à Paris, Mmoma Moscou, Barbican Center in London and other French and European theaters.

-He also works as artistic director of The Watermill Center International Summer Program in New York starting in 2020 and teaches at the school of Teatro della Pergola - Tuscany National Theater in the seasons 2019-20 and 20-21.
+He also works as artistic director of The Watermill Center International Summer Program in New York starting in 2020 and teaches at the theater school Orazio Costa of Teatro della Pergola - Tuscany National Theater in 2019-20.